 Ladies Lakeshore Auxiliary

-Canasta winners were Barb Veitz, first; Cheri Lilly, second; and Barb Bills, third.
+Canasta winners were Rose Blakesley, first; Gwen Sandeman, second; and Sharon Gile, third.

-Veitz will host cards and chatter Wednesday, Feb.
-8.
+Loretta Kelly will host cards and chatter Wednesday, Sept.
+5.